washingtonstateuniversity/WSUWP-Build-Plugins-Public/gravityformscli/readme.txt

 = Installing Gravity Forms and Add-Ons =

 The above commands all require Gravity Forms to be installed.
-If Gravity Forms is not installed then you can use this add-on to install it along with all the other official Gravity Forms add-ons.
+However, if Gravity Forms is not installed then you can use this add-on to install it along with all the other official Gravity Forms add-ons.

+The install command will download and install the latest version Gravity Forms available for auto-update and then run the database setup.

+A valid license key is required either in the GF_LICENSE_KEY constant or the --key option.

 Examples:

+* wp gf install -key=xxxxx
+* wp gf install -key=xxxxx --activate
-wp gf install -key=xxxxx
+* wp gf install gravityformspolls -key=xxxxx
-wp gf install gravityformspolls -key=xxxxx wp gf install gravityformsquiz -key=xxxxx
+* wp gf install gravityformsquiz -key=xxxxx

-A valid license key is required either in the GF_LICENSE_KEY constant or the --key option.
+The database can be set up using the setup command.
+The command will not re-run the setup unless the --force flag is set.

+Examples:

+* wp gf setup
+* wp gf setup --force

 = Requirements =

 1. Wordpress 4.2+
 2. Gravity Forms 1.9.17.8
-3. WP-CLI
+3. WP-CLI version 1.0+

 = Support =